ChatZBC/ProjectNotes/README.md

 Intended to be a simple client/server architecture, with minimal fuzz.
 We mainly use SignalR and HTTP connections.

+# Step 0.5 - The Minimal Viable Product
+We use a Razor page to facilitate the chatting over the SignalR connection.

+# Step 1

+We implement the chat functionality in Angular

 ## Step 1 - Technology Stack

 * ASP.NET Core MVC
 * SignalR
+* Angular(MS)

 ## Step 1 - Topology